Delaunay/Gamekit/Docs/DataDriven/Abilities.rst

 		* Strong

 * Failure: used to report errors back to the users
-	* Blocked
-	* Cost
-	* Missing
-	* Network
-	* NotLearned
+	* Blocked:  Ability is blocked by a disable
+	* Cost: Resource level does not meet the ability cost
+	* Missing:  Ability has missing requirement
+	* Network: Internal error due to networking
+	* NotLearned: Ability was not learned yet
+	* Cooldown: Ability is still in cooldown
+	* Dead: Character is dead

-* GameplayCue: used to spawn effect in reseponse to gameplay effects All disables will have an effect so players can see it easily
+* GameplayCue: used to spawn effect in reseponse to gameplay effects, all disables will have an effect so players can see it easily
 	* Immunity
 	* Stun
 	* Silence